KenKundert/quantiphy/doc/user.rst

    NaN Hz

-You can test whether the value of the quantity is infinite or is not-a-number using :meth:`quantiphy.Quantity.is_infinite()` or :meth:`quantiphy.Quantity.is_nan()`.
-These method return a rendered value for the number without units if they are true and None otherwise:
+You can test whether the value of the quantity is infinite or is not-a-number using :meth:`Quantity.is_infinite()` or :meth:`Quantity.is_nan()`.
+These method return a rendered value for the number without units if they are true and None
+otherwise:

 .. code-block:: python